How to Import Music Into PowerPoint: A 2026 Guide

 On Windows

-A simple Windows workflow looks like this:
+A simple Windows workflow:

 - Pick the start slide: Insert the file on the slide where you want the music to begin.